How to get the best reception

 You can only operate a cellular mobile repeater in Australia if you have written permission from a mobile phone carrier.
 This written permission is known as a ‘third-party authorisation‘ and it entitles you to operate the repeater device under the mobile phone carrier’s radiocommunications licence.

-The range of cellular mobile repeaters that carriers will authorise is small, compared to the number of products on the market.
+The range of cellular mobile repeaters that mobile phone carriers will authorise is small, compared to the number of products on the market.
 Be wary of online sellers, as their products may not be legitimate.
 Check with your mobile phone carrier before buying if you are unsure.

-The ACMA has introduced the Radiocommunications Equipment (General) Rules 2021 (the General Equipment Rules), which establishes provisions for exempt repeaters.
+The ACMA has introduced the Radiocommunications Equipment (General) Rules 2021 (the General Equipment Rules), which establish provisions for ‘exempt’ repeaters.

-An exempt repeater is a cellular mobile repeater that we have declared to be exempt after assessing an application from a carrier.
-This means you can use it legally.
+The ACMA will only declare a cellular mobile repeater to be exempt after assessing an application from a mobile phone carrier.

-The list includes the brand name, model number and an image of the exempt repeater, the carrier that requested the exemption and the date we declared it to be exempt.
+The list includes the brand name, model number and an image of the exempt repeater, the mobile phone carrier that requested the exemption and the date we declared it to be exempt.

 If a cellular mobile repeater is on the list of exempt repeaters and was provided to you by a mobile phone carrier or a legitimate Australian-based distributor, it should be suitable to use.